Notice regarding the 2021/2022 Lifetime Achievement Award

 Please note: This award is intended for a single individual, not a group of two or more.
 This is not a monetary award.

 - biographical summary (maximum 2 pages),

 - an outline of the nominee’s contribution to the field of spinal research (maximum 3 pages).

-- 2 sponsoring letters, one from the individual making the nomination and one other from an individual outside the nominating institution.
+- two sponsoring letters, one from the individual making the nomination and one other from an individual outside the nominating institution.

-The award will be presented at the annual meeting of the ISSLS Annual meeting in Banff, Canada in May 14 – May 18, 2018.
-The nomination can be carried forward for the following two years and be updated if necessary.
+The award will be presented at the ISSLS Annual Meeting.
+Nomination may be updated and carried forward for the following two years.

 - Not awarded 2012

 - Dr. Tapio Videman, University of Alberta, Edmonton, Canada